mevdschee/symfony-session-tests/README.md

-# MintyPHP session save handlers
+# Symfony session handler test suite

 This repository contains a set of PHP session save handlers that support locking.
 I also contains a test suite to prove that they do.
 Current handlers are: